Cortex XDR by Palo Alto Networks vs Intercept X Endpoint comparison

 Find out what your peers are saying about Cortex XDR by Palo Alto Networks vs. Intercept X Endpoint and other solutions.
 Updated: March 2024.

-Cortex XDR by Palo Alto Networks is ranked 4th in EPP (Endpoint Protection for Business) with 29 reviews while Intercept X Endpoint is ranked 7th in EPP (Endpoint Protection for Business) with 23 reviews.
+Cortex XDR by Palo Alto Networks is ranked 4th in Endpoint Protection Platform (EPP) with 80 reviews while Intercept X Endpoint is ranked 7th in Endpoint Protection Platform (EPP) with 100 reviews.
 Cortex XDR by Palo Alto Networks is rated 8.4, while Intercept X Endpoint is rated 8.4.
-The top reviewer of Cortex XDR by Palo Alto Networks writes "Easy to set up, reliable, and always scanning".
-On the other hand, the top reviewer of Intercept X Endpoint writes "It can get ahead of the ransomware attack and encrypt the data on clients in the path of the infection".
-Cortex XDR by Palo Alto Networks is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Darktrace and Symantec Endpoint Security, whereas Intercept X Endpoint is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Kaspersky Endpoint Security for Business, SentinelOne Singularity Complete and ESET Endpoint Protection Platform.
+The top reviewer of Cortex XDR by Palo Alto Networks writes "It provides a whole new level of visibility and integrates with most other vendors".
+On the other hand, the top reviewer of Intercept X Endpoint writes "A standard offering with good threat analysis but reduces machine performance".
+Cortex XDR by Palo Alto Networks is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Darktrace, Symantec Endpoint Security and Trend Micro Apex One, whereas Intercept X Endpoint is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Kaspersky Endpoint Security for Business, SentinelOne Singularity Complete and ESET Endpoint Protection Platform.
 See our Cortex XDR by Palo Alto Networks vs. Intercept X Endpoint report.

-See our list of best EPP (Endpoint Protection for Business) vendors, best Extended Detection and Response (XDR) vendors, and best Ransomware Protection vendors.
+See our list of best Endpoint Protection Platform (EPP) vendors, best Extended Detection and Response (XDR) vendors, and best Ransomware Protection vendors.